Generate CI pipelines

 You can override the built-in CI templates by providing a custom template directory:

 The directory should contain .gotpl files following the same structure as the built-in templates.
-Files in the custom directory take precedence over the built-in ones.
+Files in the custom

 Built-in template structure